mrizaln/octave-ndjson/README.md

 ````
 =============================== ndjson_load_file help page ===============================
 signature:
-    ndjson_load_file(filepath: string, dynamic_array: bool, single_threaded: bool)
+    ndjson_load_file(
+        filepath  : string,         % positional
+        [mode     : enum_string],   % optional property
+        [threading: enum_string]    % optional property
+    )

 parameters:
     > filepath : Must be a string that points to a file.

-    > dynamic_array     : This bool flag signals the parser to parse (and validate) arrays
-                          as dynamicallly sized array.
-This flag also turns off the type
-                          check on the arrays elements.
+    > mode : Enumeration that specifies the strictness of the schema comparison.
+        - strict   : Documents must have the same schema.
+        - dynarray : Documents have the same schema but the number of elements in array
+                     and its types can vary.
+        - relaxed  : Documents can have different schemas.

+    > threading : Threading mode.
-    > single_threaded   : Run in single-thread mode instead.
-Multithread mode will be much
+        - single : Run in single-thread mode.
-                          faster, but it uses a lot of memory as well, you may want to set
-                          this flag to true if you are constrained in memory.
+        - multi  : Run in multi-thread mode.

 behavior:
     By default the [ndjson_load_file] function will parse NDJSON/JSON Lines ([jsonl] from
     hereon) in strict mode i.e. all the documents on the [jsonl] must have the same JSON
-    structure from the number of elements of an array, the type of each element, type type
+    structure (the number of elements of an array, the type of each element, type type
-    of object value, to the order of the occurence of the key in the document.
+    of object value, and the order of the occurence of the key in the document).

     The [ndjson_load_file] function will run in multithreaded mode by default.
 The only
     caveat is that you must have each JSON document at each line (don't prettify).
 So, the
-    input must be like this
+    input must be like this:

-        > ok                                    > only the first array processed
+    ```
+        { "a": 1, "b": [4, 5] }
+        { "a": 2, "b": [6, 7] }
-    ```                                     ```
+    ```

-    [1, 2, 3, 4]                            [1, 2, 3, 4] [5, 6, 7, 8] [9, 10, 11, 12]
+    This one will result in an error:

-    [5, 6, 7, 8]                            ```
+    ```
-    [9, 10, 11, 12]
+        {                           // <- parsing ends here: incomplete object
+            "a": 1,
+            "b": [4, 5]
+        }
+        {
+            "a": 2,
+            "b": [6, 7]
+        }
     ```

     The single-thread mode don't have this constraint.